intmus/inttheory22-23/_02-int-scales-keys/a2-scales.md

 "Why do we use melodic minor?"

-- It allows for the tension and release in both directions.
+- It allows for tension and release in both directions.
 It includes the leading tone without having an augmented second like harmonic minor.

 "What is the difference between parallel and relative minor?"